Rosacea is a long-term (chronic) condition that causes facial flushing, redness and rash.

-Rosacea is a non-infectious skin condition, that can come and go as flare-ups.
-Flare-ups occur when the central part of your face becomes red and flushed, with lumps and spots that can become infected.
+Rosacea is a non-infectious skin condition that can come and go as flare-ups.
+Flare-ups occur when the central part of your face becomes red and flushed, alongside small pus-filled lumps (pustules) and spots that can become infected.
 Your facial skin will often become dry and flaky.
 Flare-ups can last for weeks or months.

-There are four types.
+There are four types of rosacea.
 Your GP will be able to tell you which type you’ve got.
 In some cases, it can affect you psychologically as well as physically.

 There is currently no cure but you can find relief from your symptoms by making lifestyle changes.
-But if it doesn’t improve, your GP may prescribe cream or pills to clear it up.
+If these do not work, your GP may prescribe cream or pills to clear it up.

-You may find that you’re blushing more often than usual, which doesn’t fade away.
+You may find that you’re blushing or have sunburn more often than usual, which doesn’t fade away.
 Over time, the skin on your face may feel:

 If you’re worried about your symptoms, especially if they affect your eyes, arrange to see your GP as soon as possible.

-If your eyes are affected, your GP may refer you to an ophthalmologist, who specialises in eye problems.
+If your eyes are affected, your GP may refer you to an ophthalmologist (a doctor who specialises in treating eye problems).

-In some cases, they may refer you to a consultant dermatologist, who specialises in diagnosing and treating skin conditions.
-You might have a blood test or a biopsy (where a tiny sample of skin is taken for analysis).
-This is to check for other conditions such as pityriasis, the menopause or lupus and can also detect inflammation and changes in your blood vessels.
+In some cases, they may refer you to a consultant dermatologist (a doctor who specialises in diagnosing and treating skin conditions).
+You might have a blood test or a biopsy, where a tiny sample of skin is taken for analysis.
+This is to check for other conditions such as pityriasis, menopause or lupus and can also detect inflammation and changes in your blood vessels.

 Rosacea can’t be cured but it can be treated.
-Your GP might suggest some lifestyle changes, such as cutting out alcohol or spicy foods and avoiding harsh or perfumed products on your skin.
+Your GP might suggest some lifestyle changes, such as:

 If your nose has become swollen, your GP may refer you to a consultant dermatologist or to a plastic surgeon who specialises in repairing or reconstructing the face.